You can find 129 Social Sciences degree programs in the Middle Atlantic area. Will you be one of the 6,898 graduates within the region?

 It's hard to beat Princeton University if you wish to study Political Science & Government.
 Graduates of the political science program make around $54,580 in their early career salary and $142,523 in their mid-career salary.
 This school is located in the suburban area of Princeton, New Jersey, near shops and other entertainment.

 It's hard to find a better school than George Washington University if you want to study Political Science & Government.
-In addition to its bachelor's programs, George Washington University offers graduate degrees in Political Science.
+Students who graduate from this program report average early career earnings of $42,643 and mid-career earnings of $89,857.
 Positioned in Washington, District of Columbia, this university is ideal for students who thrive in a city atmosphere.

 Any student who is interested in Political Science & Government has to take a look at New York University.
-Graduates of the political science program make about $46,928 for their early career and $98,738 in their mid career.
+New York University offers graduate degrees in political science for those interested in an advanced degree.
 Placed in New York, New York, this institution is a very good option for students who enjoy the buzz of a popular city.